LaunchCode-Education-Archived/csharp-web-development/src/chapters/interfaces-and-polymorphism/exercises.rst

 #.
 Create the new class ``ConeComparer``.
 #.
 Follow the example above to implement the ``IComparer`` interface and
    evaluate ``Cone`` objects by cost.
+   Since comparing two numbers is different from comparing strings, try getting the difference between the two numbers.
+If the difference is positive, then we know the first number is greater.
+If the difference is negative, then we know that the second number is greater.
 #.
 In the ``Main()`` method, sort the ``availableCones`` list, then print the elements to the screen
    to verify the results.